aws-samples/shopfloor-connectivity/docs/sfc-extending.md

 ## Read function

-This method takes the source ID which refers to a protocol-specific source configuration.
+This method takes the source ID, which refers to a protocol-specific source configuration.
 The schedules running in the SFC core can request data from multiple sources that use the same protocol, so the adapter may receive requests for different sources.
-The channels parameter is a list of value names, which are a part of the source configuration.
-Note that all of these values are simple protocol agnostic string identifiers.
-The adapter implementation will need to map these identifiers, using its specific configuration for the source and values to the required API or service calls.
+The 'channels' parameter is a list of value names, which are part of the source configuration.
+Note that all these values are simple, protocol-agnostic string identifiers.
+The adapter implementation will need to map these identifiers, using its specific configuration for the source and values, to the required API or service calls.

 Examples of sources and channels for protocols are:

-- OPCUA, sources are OPCUA server, channels are OPCUA nodes
+- OPCUA: sources are OPCUA servers, channels are OPCUA nodes
-- MODBUS, sources are MODBUS devices, channels are (ranges of) registers or discrete input or outputs
+- MODBUS: sources are MODBUS devices, channels are (ranges of) registers or discrete inputs/outputs
-- MQTT, sources are brokers, channels are topic names
+- MQTT: sources are brokers, channels are topic names

-The returned SourceReadResult can be an instance of either a SourceReadSuccess if the values were read successfully from the source, or a SourceReadError if the reading of the values failed.
+The returned SourceReadResult can be an instance of either SourceReadSuccess if the values were read successfully from the source, or SourceReadError if the reading of the values failed.

 A SourceReadSuccess contains a map of ChannelReadValues, indexed by their abstract channel name.
 Each ChannelReadValue holds the actual value that was read, which could be of any type, and optionally a timestamp for that value.
-The besides this per value timestamp, the SourceReadSuccess also contains a timestamp at the source level.
-If the timestamp is the same for each read value are the same then this source level timestamp can be used to reduce the volume of data.
-The SFC core will automatically use the source level timestamp if a value does not have a per value timestamp.
+Besides this per-value timestamp, the SourceReadSuccess also contains a timestamp at the source level.
+If the timestamps for each read value are the same, then this source-level timestamp can be used to reduce the volume of data.
+The SFC core will automatically use the source-level timestamp if a value does not have a per-value timestamp.

-If no timestamps are set by the adapter the SFC core will use the local date and time as the moment of reading.
+If no timestamps are set by the adapter, the SFC core will use the local date and time as the moment of reading.

 The SourceReadError, which is returned if reading from a source failed, contains a description of the error and a timestamp.
 The SFC core will automatically log these errors.

-When the SFC core is stopped it will create the adapter stop method to let the adapter cleanup resources or close any sessions.
+When the SFC core is stopped, it will call the adapter's stop method to let the adapter clean up resources or close any sessions.

 ## Creating an in-process protocol adapter instance

 The SFC core is responsible for creating and closing down instances of adapters that run in the same process.
-As the SFC core is not aware of the actual protocol it depends solely on the InProcess configuration for the protocol source.
-This configuration contains which jar files that implement the adapter will need to be explicitly loaded by the SCF core process and the name of a factory class.
-After loading the jar files the core will create an instance of the factory class and call it the static "newInstance" method.
+As the SFC core is not aware of the actual protocol, it relies solely on the InProcess configuration for the protocol source.
+This configuration contains:

+- The jar files that implement the adapter, which need to be explicitly loaded by the SFC core process
+- The name of a factory class

+After loading the jar files, the core creates an instance of the factory class and calls its static "newInstance" method.

 Each adapter implementation must implement a factory class that implements this method with the following signature: